Last Shout - Posted by: tsbaron - Mar. 27, 2011, 01:18:56 AM

 That crazy Finnish guy who provided some quickie translations and was the original founder of this project along with Neill.

-• Shimarisu (Rachel)
+• Shimarisu (Rachel Seleski)

 Our first translator.
 She's a loyal & hard working Ys/Falcom fan that's been a great asset.
 After a PC crash, she managed to recover her lost translation work which covered about 94% of the script.